Appenninica MTB Stage Race 2021 Rules and Regulations

 Bicycles must be kept in working order and good conditions for the entire duration of the race.
 Teams are deemed responsible for the safe functioning of their bicycles.

-In case of loss or damage of the number board, participants must stop by the race office at the end of the stage to inform the organizers of the situation and be given another number board.
+In case of loss or damage of the number board, participants must stop by the race office at the end of the stage to inform the organizers of the situation and be given another number plate.

 The number board cannot be modified or covered in any way.